javiabellan/tfm/replica/readme.md

 > - Each dataset was divided into a training set, a validation set, and a test set with the ratio 7:1:2
 > - All the alorithims were evaluated using 10-fold cross validation.

 ## Traditional Feature Extraction

-- Implemented in MatConvn (matlab toolbox)
+Implemented in MatConvn (matlab toolbox)

+- **Texture features**
+- **Color moment features**
 - **Shape features** (not used)
 - **Color histogram features** (not used)

-- **Color moment features**: Is based on a single pixel.
-It is not very sensitive to the angle or size of the image
+#### Texture features

-- **Texture features**: Is a statistical distribution feature that can describe the innate properties of an image surface.
+Is a statistical distribution feature that can describe the innate properties of an image surface.
 It is based on multiple pixel area computing instead of single pixels.

+To compute the image texture features:

+1. First acquire the gray-level co-occurrence matrix G
+2. Then, we employ:
+   - The angular second moment (ASM)
+   - Entropy (ENT)
+   - Contrast (CON)
+   - Correlation (COR)
+3. After calculating ASM, ENT, CON, and COR, we continue to determine the mean and standard deviation of each of the others, which results in a texture feature vector.

+#### Color moment features

+Is based on a single pixel.
+It is not very sensitive to the angle or size of the image.

+Color moment features are always represented by the mean, standard deviation, and the third-order color moment.
+- The mean will display the lightness or darkness of the image.
+- The standard deviation can reflect the range of the image color distribution.
+- The third-order color moment shows the symmetry of the image color distribution

 ## Models